Take the high road or the low road, but if you're visiting Britain, make sure you get to Scotland.

 The North of Britain has it's own identity.
 Dialect and DNA, history and culture: Scotland is a land apart.

 Here is our list of great visits where the essential Scotland can be found.
 Put several visits together for an adventurous itinerary.
-There’ll be plenty of tartan and whisky along the way.
+There’ll be plenty of tartan and whiskey along the way.

 Read more: 10 Free things to do in London